- What are Expenses?

 What are Expenses?

-A typical expense is incurred when money goes out of your pocket.
+An expense is incurred when money goes out of your pocket.
 Whether its a product you buy from your vendor to run your business, or food that you eat while on business trips, it’s important to track the money you spend.

 Creating an Expense

 - Go to the Purchases tab on the home page of Zoho Books, and select Expenses.

 - Click on the ‘+ New’ button and select ‘Record Expense’ to create a new expense.